peaceroad/p7d-markdown-it-figure-with-p-caption/README.md

 1. Check that the element: one image only paragraph, table, code block, samp block, blockquote, and video.
 2. Check if this element has a caption paragraph immediately before or after it
 3. If there is the caption paragraph, convert them to figure and figcaption element.
-4. If code block language setting is "samp", change it to use samp element instead of code elements.

 The figcaption behavior of this plugin depends on [p7d-markdown-it-p-captions](https://www.npmjs.com/package/p7d-markdown-it-p-captions).

+Note.
+If code block language setting is "samp", change it to use samp element instead of code element.

 Use it as follows.